Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Max value*
   If desired, the maximal monetary value allowed for the package type can be configured.
   - [ADD PRICE]
     Click this button to enter the base price and scale prices.
 The *Edit price* window is displayed, see [Edit price](#edit-price).
   - *Base price*
+    Base price defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
   - *Current price range*
+    Price range defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
   - *Scale prices*
+    Scale prices defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.

 [comment]: <> (Stimmt das so?
-Check)
+Check -> Button SAVE funktioniert nicht.
+Bug in OneNote.
+S. Termfrage auch: scale price oder scaled price vs. price scale?)

 - *Carrier*
   Enter the carried identifier.